Tickhill: Flooding

+This area along the watercourse makes it prone to flooding, and in 2007 and 2008 flooding occurred leading to the commissioning of a flood defence wall along Lindrick Avenue costing £135,000.

+In November 2019, flooding occurred in the same area, eventually bypassing the new flood defence wall.

 Media

 Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire (West).
-Television signals are received from the Emley Moor TV transmitter.
+Television signals are received from the Emley Moor transmitter.
 The Belmont TV transmitter can also be received which broadcast BBC Yorkshire and Lincolnshire and ITV Yorkshire (East).
 Local radio stations are BBC Radio Sheffield, Heart Yorkshire, Capital Yorkshire, Hits Radio South Yorkshire, Sine FM, Greatest Hits Radio South Yorkshire, and TX1 Radio.
 The town is served by local newspaper, Doncaster Free Press.